slott56/navtools/docs/navigation.rst

 ###############################################################
-:mod:`navtools.navigation` -- Navigation Calculations Module
+:mod:`navtools.navigation` -- Navigation Calculations
 ###############################################################
 .. include:: <isonum.txt>

 The :py:mod:`navtools.navigation` module computes range and bearing between two points.
-It leverages the :py:mod:`navtools.igrf11` module to compute compass bearing from true bearing.
+It leverages the :py:mod:`navtools.igrf` module to compute compass bearing from true bearing.

 See the Aviation Formulary: http://edwilliams.org/avform147.htm for a number of useful formulae